LeonamBr/LeonamBr/README.md

 I am currently looking for a job as a java backend developer.

-I love cafe, games and game development, I love soccer and practicing martial arts.
+I love coffee, games and game development, I love soccer and practicing martial arts.

 ## 🌱 I’m currently learning